 - A1.
-IDNABIS makes several changes to the initial IDNA specification that are of material consequence for TLD registries supporting IDN.
-The operator of any such registry should therefore be aware of key aspects of the protocol revision and make special provision for the registration of names that are valid under IDNA but are treated differently under IDNABIS.
+IDNA2008 makes several changes to the initial IDNA2003 specification that are of material consequence to TLD registries supporting IDN.
+The operator of any such registry should therefore be aware of key aspects of the protocol revision and make special provision for the registration of names that are valid under IDNA2003 but are treated differently under IDNA2008.
 The most directly relevant protocol details are described in separately numbered sections below. - A2.
-IDNA is locked to Unicode version 3.2.
-There have, however, been several subsequent additions to the Unicode repertoire (now at version 6.0) that would immediately extend the benefit of IDNs if they were permitted by the protocol.
-IDNABIS supports code points that appear in new versions of Unicode without need for separate adjustment to the protocol. - A3.
-IDNA places greater restrictions on the use of scripts written from right to left than it does on scripts written from left to right.
-IDNABIS reduces that imbalance and clarifies rules about the commingled use of characters with both directional properties in a single label. - A4.
-IDNABIS prohibits graphic symbols and similar devices that have code points but are not used as basic elements of any writing system.
-Previous Guidelines explicitly prohibiting these symbols are now redundant and have been removed.

-A5.
-IDNA remaps a number of code points to other code points while preparing the ASCII-encoded sequence that is actually entered into the DNS.
+IDNA2003 is locked to Unicode version 3.2.
+There have, however, been several subsequent additions to the Unicode repertoire (now at version 6.0).
+IDNA2008 supports code points that appear in new versions of Unicode without need for separate adjustment to the protocol. - A3.
+IDNA2003 places greater restrictions on the use of scripts written from right to left than it does on scripts written from left to right.
+IDNA2008 reduces that imbalance and clarifies rules about the commingled use of characters with both directional properties in a single label. - A4.
+IDNA2008 prohibits graphic symbols and similar devices that have code points but are not used as basic elements of any writing system.
+Previous Guidelines explicitly prohibiting these symbols are now redundant and have been removed. - A5.
+IDNA2003 remaps a number of code points to other code points while preparing the ASCIIencoded sequence that is actually entered into the DNS.
 It is therefore possible for a single A-label to be generated from a number of different U-labels.
-The A-label will, however, only decode to one of those U-labels.
-IDNABIS removes all such remapping from the protocol, ensures a unique equivalence between any A-label and a corresponding U-label, and eliminates any confusion about the label that has actually been registered.
+The A-label, however, only decodes to one of those U-labels.
+IDNA2008 removes all such remapping from the protocol, ensures a unique equivalence between any A-label and a corresponding U-label, and eliminates any confusion about the label that has actually been registered.

-Appendix B
+Appendix B: Additional transitional issues

-[This is a seed list of recommended practices and will be modified and extended in the ongoing revision of these Guidelines.]
+This is a seed list of recommended practices to be modified and extended in the ongoing revision of these Guidelines, and moved into the main body of the text as appropriate.